securitykitten/blog_old/_posts/2014-11-25-curious-korlia.md

 <img src="/images/korlia_strings.png">
 </figure>
 Given the little amount of public information on Korlia, this made it a good candidate for further research.

-There isn't an obvious C2 address called out in strings, although there are some bizarre strings.
-Depending on luck, those might be actual strings, or code that is being misinterpreted as a string.

 Diving in deeper on our first string:
 <figure>